luogeger/Java/markdown-note/IDEA.md

 Mixed: files won't change, differences won't be staged.

-Hard:  files will be reverted to the state of the selected commit,
-       warning: any local changes will be lost.
+Hard:  files will be reverted to the state of the selected commit,warning: any local changes will be lost.

-Keep:  files will be reverted to the state of the selected commit,
-       but local changes will be kept intact.
+Keep:  files will be reverted to the state of the selected commit,but local changes will be kept intact.

 # IntelliJ IDEA windows keymap